thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 :white_check_mark: How to protect against or detect that technique:

+- *Passive Defense*: Audit services that are running under administrator account or SYSTEM and make sure that they can ony be manipulated by administrators.
 - *Active Defense*: Monitor processes and command-line arguments for actions that could create or modify services.

 For more information about that technique refer to: